-Often overshadowed by the seductive and sultry Shanghai, bustling Beijing shouldn’t be overlooked when it comes to nightlife.
-Indeed, China’s capital has more going for it than just its spectacular sites such as Tiananmen Square and the Forbidden Palace – especially when it comes to bars which provide an alternative viewpoint to see said sites, cocktail in hand!
+China’s capital shouldn’t be overlooked when it comes to nightlife and rooftop bars in Beijing.
+Indeed, the city has more going for it than just its spectacular sites such as Tiananmen Square and the Forbidden Palace – especially when it comes to bars which provide an alternative viewpoint to see said sites, cocktail in hand!

-If you’re heading to China’s capital city and would like to find out more about where to go and what to do, feel free to contact our Travel Specialist Wayne Chen, who is based in Beijing and will be happy to offer his expert advice!
+If you’re heading to China’s capital city and would like to find out more about where to go and what to do, feel free to contact our Travel Specialists, who is based in Beijing and will be happy to offer his expert advice!